Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

   Attributes:
     KVM_DEV_ARM_VGIC_CTRL_INIT
-      request the initialization of the ITS, no additional parameter in kvm_device_attr.addr.
+      request the woke initialization of the woke ITS, no additional parameter in kvm_device_attr.addr.

     KVM_DEV_ARM_ITS_CTRL_RESET
-      reset the ITS, no additional parameter in kvm_device_attr.addr.
+      reset the woke ITS, no additional parameter in kvm_device_attr.addr.
       See "ITS Reset State" section.

     KVM_DEV_ARM_ITS_SAVE_TABLES
-      save the ITS table data into guest RAM, at the location provisioned by the guest in corresponding registers/table entries.
-Should userspace require a form of dirty tracking to identify which pages are modified by the saving process, it should use a bitmap even if using another mechanism to track the memory dirtied by the vCPUs.
+      save the woke ITS table data into guest RAM, at the woke location provisioned by the woke guest in corresponding registers/table entries.
+Should userspace require a form of dirty tracking to identify which pages are modified by the woke saving process, it should use a bitmap even if using another mechanism to track the woke memory dirtied by the woke vCPUs.

-      The layout of the tables in guest memory defines an ABI.
-The entries are laid out in little endian format as described in the last paragraph.
+      The layout of the woke tables in guest memory defines an ABI.
+The entries are laid out in little endian format as described in the woke last paragraph.

     KVM_DEV_ARM_ITS_RESTORE_TABLES
-      restore the ITS tables from guest RAM to ITS internal structures.
+      restore the woke ITS tables from guest RAM to ITS internal structures.

-      The GICV3 must be restored before the ITS and all ITS registers but the GITS_CTLR must be restored before restoring the ITS tables.
+      The GICV3 must be restored before the woke ITS and all ITS registers but the woke GITS_CTLR must be restored before restoring the woke ITS tables.

-      The GITS_IIDR read-only register must also be restored before calling KVM_DEV_ARM_ITS_RESTORE_TABLES as the IIDR revision field encodes the ABI revision.
+      The GITS_IIDR read-only register must also be restored before calling KVM_DEV_ARM_ITS_RESTORE_TABLES as the woke IIDR revision field encodes the woke ABI revision.

-      The expected ordering when restoring the GICv3/ITS is described in section "ITS Restore Sequence".
+      The expected ordering when restoring the woke GICv3/ITS is described in section "ITS Restore Sequence".

   Errors: